 Spanning over 30 films, you never know what you're in for with a Godzilla movie.
 Sometimes he attacks alone, others he's joined by fellow kaiju.
 At times, he terrorizes Tokyo, others he defends Earth.
-He both literally and figuratively comes in many shapes and sizes, but he's gradually became more and more heroic (with exceptions), likely due to his popularity.
+He both literally and figuratively comes in many shapes and sizes, but he's gradually become more and more heroic (with exceptions), likely due to his popularity.

 But heaven help civilization when the King of Monsters decides to strike; his antagonistic appearances are often darker films symbolizing the horrors of atomic weapons.
 Which ones deserve your time?
 These are the 10 best movies featuring a villainous Godzilla!
 Most are pretty old, but I'll warn you spoilers are ahead.

 Year Released: 2016

 Shin Godzilla isn't for everyone, but like the now-partially red monster, the film has its own undeniable identity.
 Godzilla evolves throughout the movie, gradually gaining strength, a nice idea that has never been explored to this extent.
 The actions scenes are strong, Godzilla is fittingly terrifying, and unlike many of his films, there isn't a shoehorned-in plot involving random civilians.